Opinion fluctuations and disagreement in social networks: Introduction

-Third, in what we consider the most novel contribution of our analysis, we study the behavior of the stationary beliefs in large-scale \emph{highly fluid} social networks, defined as networks where the product between the fraction of edges incoming in the stubborn agent set times the mixing time of the associated random walk is small.
+Third, in what we consider the most novel contribution of our analysis, we study the behavior of the stationary beliefs in large-scale \emph{highly fluid} social networks, defined as networks where the product between the fraction of links incoming in the stubborn agent set times the mixing time of the associated Markov chain is small.
 We show that in highly fluid social networks, the expected value and variance of the stationary beliefs of most of the agents concentrate around certain values as the population size grows large.
-We refer to this result as \emph{homogeneous influence} of stubborn agents on the rest of the society---meaning that their influence on most of the agents in the society are approximately the same.
-The applicability of this result is then proved by providing several examples of large-scale random networks, including the Erd\"os--{\it gossip} graph in the connected regime, power law networks, and small-world networks.
-Finally, we argue that homogeneous influence in a highly fluid societies need not imply approximate consensus among the agents, whose beliefs may well oscillate in an essentially uncorrelated way, leaving a deeper understanding of this topic as a matter for a future work.
+We refer to this result as \emph{homogeneous influence} of stubborn agents on the rest of the society---meaning that their influence on most of the agents in the society is approximately the same.
+The applicability of this result is then proved by providing several examples of large-scale random networks, including the Erd\"os--R\'enyi graph in the connected regime, power law networks, and small-world networks.
+We wish to emphasize that homogeneous influence in highly fluid societies needs not imply approximate consensus among the agents, whose beliefs may well fluctuate in an almost uncorrelated way.
+Ongoing work of the authors is aimed at a deeper understanding of this topic.

 Our main contribution partly stems from novel applications of several techniques of applied probability in the study of opinion dynamics.
-In particular, convergence in law and ergodicity of the agents' beliefs is established by first rewriting the dynamics in the form of an iterated affine function system and then using techniques developed in this field \cite{DiaconisFreedman99}.
-On the other hand, our estimates of the behavior of the expected values and variances of the stationary beliefs in large-scale highly fluid networks are based on techniques from the theory of reversible Markov chains, including approximate exponentiality of the hitting times and fast mixing \cite{AldousFillbook,LevinPeresWilmer}, as well as on results in modern random graph theory \cite{Durrettbook}.
+In particular, convergence in law and ergodicity of the agents' beliefs is established by first rewriting the dynamics in the form of an iterated affine function system and then proving almost sure convergence of the time-reversed process \cite{DiaconisFreedman99}.
+On the other hand, our estimates of the behavior of the expected values and variances of the stationary beliefs in large-scale highly fluid networks are based on techniques from the theory of Markov chains and mixing times \cite{AldousFillbook,LevinPeresWilmer}, as well as on results in modern random graph theory \cite{Durrettbook}.

 In addition to the aforementioned works on learning and opinion dynamics, this paper is related to some of the literature in the statistical physics of social dynamics: see \cite{CastellanoFortunatoLoreto} and references therein for an overview of such research line.
 More specifically, our model is closely related to some work by Mobilia and co-authors \cite{Mobilia03,Mobilia05,Mobilia07}, who study a variation of the discrete opinion dynamics model, also called the \emph{voter model}, with inhomogeneities, there referred to as \emph{zealots}: such zealots are agents which tend to favor one opinion in \cite{Mobilia03,Mobilia05}, or are in fact equivalent to our stubborn agents in \cite{Mobilia07}.
 These works generally present analytical results for some regular graphical structures (such as regular lattices \cite{Mobilia03,Mobilia05}, or complete graphs \cite{Mobilia07}), and are then complemented by numerical simulations.
 In contrast, we prove convergence in distribution and characterize the properties of the limiting distribution for general finite graphs.
 Even though our model involves continuous belief dynamics, we will also show that the voter model with zealots of \cite{Mobilia07} can be recovered as a special case of our general framework.